movidius/ncsdk/docs/c_api/mvncGetDeviceName.md

 See also|[mvncOpenDevice](mvncOpenDevice.md)

 ## Overview
-This function is used to get the name of a particular NCS device.
-Typical usage is to call the function repeatedly starting with index = 0 and incrementing the index each time until an error is returned.
+This function is used to get the name of a particular Intel® Movidius™ NCS device.
+Typical usage is to call the function repeatedly, starting with index = 0, and incrementing the index each time until an error is returned.
 These successive calls will give you the names of all the devices in the system.

 ## Prototype